guadagar/Morphological_principles_of_neuronal_mitochondria/README.md

 In the folder `/script_figures/` you can find all the code used to generate the figures, and a table `data_final.cvs` with all the measurements.
 The code is written in Python version 3.8.

-The folder `/contours/` contain the manual membrane traces.

 # Acknowledging the use of these material

 Please cite the following paper: